seapagan/url-shortener/README.md

 - Peek the target of the shortened URL before visiting.
 - Option to add a delay to the redirect, showing the exact target URL and giving the option to Cancel.
+- Ability to edit URL target (requires the Admin key)
 - User-friendly Front-end (probably in React) for adding and editing URLs

 ## Development